Islandora/documentation/docs/user-documentation/resource-nodes.md

 ## Members

-Islandora has a notion of _membership_, which is used to create a parent/child relationship between two resource nodes.
+Islandora has a notion of _membership_, which is used to create a parent/child relationship between nodes.
 Membership is denoted using another special field, "Member Of".
+This is used to create the link between members and their parent collection, pages and their book ("paged content"), or members of a compound object and the compound object itself.

+Any two nodes can be related in this way, though typically, the parent node has a content model of [_Collection_](../concepts/collection.md) or [_Paged Content_](paged-content.md) (see their respective pages for more details).
 The "Member Of" field _can_ hold multiple references, so it is possible for a single child to belong to multiple parents, but may also complicate the creation of breadcrumbs.
-Any two nodes can be related in this way, though typically, the parent node has a content model of [_Collection_](../concepts/collection.md) or [_Paged Content_](paged-content.md) (see their respective pages for more details).

 !!!
 Note "Compared to Islandora Legacy"
     In Islandora Legacy, there was a distinction between belonging to a collection and belonging to a compound object.
-In Islandora, this distinction is not present, essentially allowing every resource node to be part of a compound object.
+In Islandora, this distinction is not present.
+Since all nodes can have members , essentially every node has the potential to be a compound object or collection.

 !!!
 Note "Child v.
 Member"
     Islandora uses the "child" and "member" descriptor for resource nodes that